kroitor/gjk.c/README.md

 ![A GJK degenerate case of non-penetrating collision (a touch) in 2D](https://cloud.githubusercontent.com/assets/1294454/22180043/d352cbd4-e075-11e6-95f3-956725d0cb27.jpg "A GJK degenerate case of non-penetrating collision (a touch) in 2D")
 ![A GJK degenerate case of non-penetrating collision (a touch) in 2D](https://cloud.githubusercontent.com/assets/1294454/22180042/d33b626e-e075-11e6-97fa-360e24fd0739.jpg "A GJK degenerate case of non-penetrating collision (a touch) in 2D")

 It may seem like a lot of special cases to handle, but in fact, GJK already does that intrinsically.
-Check out the following:
+A 2-simplex (a triangle) contains or consists of 1-simplices (segments).
+A 1-simplex (a segment) consists of even simpler 0-simplices (points).
+It's clear that each new dimension adds one more point to the simplex.
+So, in general:

 ```
 0-simplex =    nothing    + 1 point = 1 point
 1-simplex =   0-simplex   + 1 point = 2 points
 2-simplex =   1-simplex   + 1 point = 3 points
+3-simplex =   2-simplex   + 1 point = 4 points
    ...    =      ...      + 1 point =    ...
+N-simplex = (N-1)-simplex + 1 point = N+1 points
 ```
-It's clear that each new dimension adds one more point to the simplex.
-A 2-simplex (a triangle) contains or consists of 1-simplices (segments).
-A 1-simplex (a segment) consists of even simpler 0-simplices (points).

 GJK evolves the simplex from the very beginning each time.
 So a simplex passes through all stages of its evolution during the process.
 The evolution stops when no further progress is possible.